 I love starting the day by “setting the navel” as a reminder to put myself first and to create a sanctuary of peace around myself before heading out into situations that trigger my darker, Scroogier aspects.

-Start in low boat pose and prepare for breath of fire—sharply exhaling through the nose by pulling the belly in.
+For this stress relief yoga pose, start in low boat pose and prepare for breath of fire—sharply exhaling through the nose by pulling the belly in.
 Do this for three minutes.
 Modify by supporting the head with one hand or placing one foot on the ground at a time.

 Love is where we begin.
 We can either offer an open hand or a closed fist.
 So we practice, daily, one breath at a time, remembering that we can create chaos or we can create peace.